fusionbox/puppet-transactional-iptables/README.rst

     one.
 There should not be intermediate states.

-This does not intend to be compatible with other plateforms than Linux.
+This does not intend to be compatible with other platforms other than Linux.
 This is just a proof of concept for now.
 It only works on Debian.

 Examples